 "One tip I give for heart health is to eat a cup of blueberries every day," says Lauren Manaker MS, RDN, LD, a registered dietitian in Charleston, South Carolina.
 "A growing body of scientific evidence demonstrates that blueberries can be part of eating patterns to improve cardiovascular health, especially as part of an overall healthy lifestyle."
 A study recently published in the American Journal of Clinical Nutrition found that people with metabolic syndrome may improve their heart health by consuming one daily serving of blueberries.

-The Remedy Rx: Eat blueberries right from the container, add them to salad, or make them part of a post-workout smoothie.
+The Rx: Eat blueberries right from the container, add them to salad, or make them part of a post-workout smoothie.

 Eat Salmon Twice a Week